nickheppleston/aws-training/associate-arch-training-gaps.md

 ## Trusted Advisor
-*Question: What is it, what does it report on, what areas does it cover?* https://aws.amazon.com/premiumsupport/trustedadvisor/
+*Question: What is it, what does it report on, what areas does it cover?*

+https://aws.amazon.com/premiumsupport/trustedadvisor/

+Inspects an AWS environment and makes recommendations based on the following areas:

+CPS-FT
+C - Cost Optimization
+P - Performance
+S - Security
+FT - Fault-Tolerance

+Available to all customers - Security and Performance (core checks) Available to customers with Business or Enterprise support plans (all checks)

 ## EBS-back Instances
 *Question: Which Instance Types are EBS-backed only?*